-Tenant receivables are assigned a credit rating of 1-4 with a rating of 1 representing the highest possible rating with no allowance recorded and a rating of 4 representing the lowest credit rating, recording a full reserve against the receivable balance.
+Tenant receivables are assigned a credit rating of 1-4.
+A rating of 1 represents the highest possible rating and no allowance is recorded.
+A rating of 4 represents the lowest credit rating, in which case we record a full reserve against the receivable balance.
 Among the factors considered in determining the credit rating include:

-- · payment history; - credit status and change in status (credit ratings for public companies are used as a primary metric); - change in tenant space needs (i.e., expansion/downsize); - tenant financial performance; - economic conditions in a specific geographic region; and - · industry specific credit considerations.
+- payment history; - credit status and change in status (credit ratings for public companies are used as a primary metric); - change in tenant space needs (i.e., expansion/downsize); - tenant financial performance; - economic conditions in a specific geographic region; and - · industry specific credit considerations.

 If our estimates of collectability differ from the cash received, the timing and amount of our reported revenue could be impacted.
-The average remaining term of our in-place tenant leases was approximately 7.4 years as of March 31, 2008.
+The average remaining term of our in-place tenant leases, including unconsolidated joint ventures, was approximately 7.5 years as of June 30, 2008.
 The credit risk is mitigated by the high quality of our existing tenant base, reviews of prospective tenants' risk profiles prior to lease execution and frequent monitoring of our portfolio to identify potential problem tenants.

-Recoveries from tenants, consisting of amounts due from tenants for common area maintenance, real estate taxes and other recoverable costs, are recognized as revenue in the period the expenses are incurred.
+Recoveries from tenants, consisting of amounts due from tenants for common area maintenance, real estate taxes and other recoverable costs, are recognized as revenue in the period during which the expenses are incurred.
 Tenant reimbursements are recognized and presented in accordance with Emerging Issues Task Force, or EITF, Issue 99-19 "Reporting Revenue Gross as a Principal versus Net as an Agent," or Issue 99-19.
 Issue 99-19 requires that these reimbursements be recorded on a gross basis, as we are generally the primary obligor with respect to purchasing goods and services from third-party suppliers, have discretion in selecting the supplier and have credit risk.
 We also receive reimbursement of payroll and payroll related costs from third parties which we reflect on a net basis in accordance with Issue 99-19.